 This year, Black Friday falls on Friday 26 November 2021.

-However, many retailers began offering deals from the start of the month, leading some to rename it 'Black November'.
+However, in recent years many retailers have begun offering deals from the start of the month, leading some to rename it 'Black November'.

-The Which? experts are working hard to sort the brilliant deals from the duds, highlighting the genuinely impressive discounts on quality items and steering you away from exaggerated offers on rubbish products.
+Each year, the Which? experts work hard to sort the brilliant deals from the duds, highlighting the genuinely impressive discounts on quality items and steering you away from exaggerated offers on rubbish products.